Lesson video

 After the collision, the total momentum that I can see in my diagram is just the stone Y there.

-So again, looking at those values and taking into account the direction, I can find that stone X has a total momentum of minus 10 kilogramme metres per second.
+So again, looking at those values and taking into account the direction, I can find that stone X has a total momentum of minus 10 kilogram meters per second.

-Using that momentum allows me to calculate it to velocity.
+Using that momentum allows me to calculate its velocity.

-Its velocities is momentum divided by mass and that gives me a velocity of minus five metres per second.
+Its velocity is its momentum divided by mass, and that gives me a velocity of minus five meters per second.

 Okay, I'd like you to try out that process for yourself.

-I've got a collision here between two stones.
+I've got a collision here between two stones again.

-And what I'd like you to do is define the velocity of stone Y after the collision.
+And what I'd like you to do is find the velocity of stone Y after the collision.

-So pause the video, work out your answers to that, and restart please.
+So pause the video, work out your answer to that, and restart, please.

 Welcome back.

-Well, the answer to that is six metres per second.
+Well, the answer to that is six meters per second.

 Again, I'll show you the calculation.